-The report assesses the proposals in regards to daylight and sunlight matters within habitable rooms in the proposed building and its effects on the nearby buildings.
+The report assesses the proposals in regards to daylight and sunlight matters within habitable rooms in the proposed building.
 The report concludes that the proposal is acceptable and in accordance with the planning policy requirements in relation to daylight and sunlight for the assessed rooms.

 There is no existing specific National Planning Policy relating to the prospective impacts of developments on daylight and sunlight to their surrounding environment.
 However, the Building Research Establishment publication 'Site Layout Planning for Daylight and Sunlight: A Guide to Good Practice' is the established National guidance to aid the developer to prevent or minimise the impact of a new development on the existing buildings and on the availability of daylight within the new proposals.
-The BRE guide has been revised and published in a third edition in June 2022.
+The BRE guide has been revised and published a third edition in June 2022.
 It has been developed in conjunction with daylight and sunlight recommendations in the BS EN 17037:2018.